elyor0529/requests/README.md

 `Response.Error` is default to `nil` when there is no error or when the response is received from a synchronous `Get`, since the error is already returned at the function's level.

+At this point, admittedly, `GetAsync` does not offer much more than a GET request in a goroutine.
+Go is already a language built with asynchronous I/O in mind, and in my opinion it does not need any extra async implementation. hat's why it decidedly returns a channel, Go's very native way of communication.

+**requests** will try to be just a convenient HTTP tool.
+You're free to pick and choose the methods that suite you best.

 HTTP Test Servers
 -----------------